babettology/Project-Airbnb-price-prediction/README.md

 ### Answering the research question according to our findings

-*What factors impact and the most significantly Airbnb listings prices in major European cities ?*
+*What factors impact the most Airbnb listings prices in major European cities ?*